KiandaBPM/docs/content/docs/platform/rules/dates/add-time-to-date.md

    * **Destination date field** - choose the date field within your form which this new date is to be stored.
 If the **Use business hours?** checkbox is ticked, you will be prompted to enter the start and end time of your business' working day, using the time picker list.
+It should be noted that this checkbox only appears when the time unit chosen is minutes or hours.

      ![Date rules destination date field](/images/date-rules-add-time-to-date-destination.jpg)